Andebugulin/WeatherOrNot/README.md

 1. Navigate to the `server` directory.
 2. Run `docker-compose up -d` to start the Mosquitto MQTT broker.

+   - If you want to verify MQTT broker setup see: [Verify MQTT broker Guide](server/README.md)

 ## Configuring the ESP32

 1. Open the Arduino IDE or PlatformIO.